 Alongside this you will get great secondary benefits such as 25 paid vacation days, fully paid first-class commuting expenses, training opportunities, discounts on health insurance, breakfast and lunch facilities, sports and leisure activities, Friday afternoon drinks and even weekly in-house chair massages.
 Being highly international, we are accustomed to guiding expats through their relocation, offering competitive relocation packages and providing visa sponsorship where necessary.

-Are you interested in starting your career on one of the most dynamic and exciting trading floors in Europe?
+Are you interested in furthering your career on one of the most dynamic and exciting trading floors in Europe?

-Apply directly via our website for the position of Quantitative Researcher.
-Please provide us with a CV, a solution to all three puzzle questions highlighting in bold your final answer for question 1 and a letter of motivation in English.
+Apply directly via the form below for the position of Quantitative Researcher.
+Please provide us with a CV, a solution to all three puzzle questions highlighting in bold your final answers and a letter of motivation in English.
 Applications without an answer to the puzzle and a letter of motivation will not be reviewed.